gontsezuka/AndroidEmployeeFrontEnd/README.md

 ## link to the backend part of this application - https://github.com/gontsezuka/EmployeesBackend

+## The project has a second FrontEnd written in ANGULAR and the ANGULAR frontend also communicates with the same SPRING BOOT application.

+## link to the second ANGULAR FRONTEND of EMPLOYEE MANAGER - https://github.com/gontsezuka/AngularEmployeeFrontend

 ![](images/1-Android.jpg "Login Android Employee Manager")
 ![](images/2-Android.jpg "Login Android Employee Manager")
 ![](images/3-Android.jpg "Login Android Employee Manager")